 Please be sure to check Seesaw regularly for announcements and teacher messages.
 Please leave encouraging and positive comments on your child's posts and ask them questions about their learning.

 ManageBac

-In EY portion of the PYP, ManageBac is used to share the End of Year Progress report with families.
-It is also used as our attendance tracker and school wide announcement platform.
+In PYP, ManageBac is used as our reporting platform.
+You can also see more information about your child's current unit of inquiry.
 You can send attendance notes through ManageBac.
-You can also see more information about your child's current unit of inquiry.

 Home Learning